ghide/Ghide/README.md

 .⚡ Hobbies: books, traveling, hiking

-.📫 How to reach me: You can reach via email :ghidehab2@gmail.com .LinkedIn: linkedin.com/in/ghide-gebremichael-333153140
+.📫 How to reach me: You can reach via email :ghidehab2@gmail.com, linkedin.com/in/ghide-gebremichael-333153140